ppy/osu-wiki/wiki/Replay/en.md

 _An exceptional case of Preview Gameplay's result screen in a bad timespan_

 Depending on the random timespan selected, it may start at the _end of the song_ without any hit objects, leading directly to the results screen with 0 score, 0 combo, 0x hit bursts, D Grade, no performance graph, and 100.00% accuracy.
-When watching the replay, the health drain will work as usual, no cursor movement, and _no miss_ (hence 100.00% accuracy) until the point where the _Preview Gameplay_ timespan was set to run, which the hit bursts will start to work.
+When watching the replay, the health drain will work as usual, no cursor movement, and _no miss_ (hence 100.00% accuracy) until the point where the `Preview Gameplay` timespan was set to run, which the hit bursts will start to work.

 Since Auto unable to fail, an empty healthbar has no effect on Auto.
-However, for _osu!taiko_, this will make the replay stuck in an _infinite loop_ because Auto _unable to fail at all_ (healthbar always starts empty, and it was not filled to half to be considered a pass).
+However, for osu!taiko, if Auto is unable to fill the healthbar 50% or more, the replay will be stuck in an _infinite loop_.